 *Northern Territory - Mt Zeil, 2013

 *Queensland - Mt Bartle Frere, 2011

 *Victoria - Mt Bogong, 2010

 *Western Australia - Mt Meharry, 2016

-To see articles I've written about these climbs, go to:
+For articles I've written about these climbs, see:

 *New Zealand Alpine Journal, 2016